Hendrix-CS/csci150/homework/class-design.md

     * When a `BouncyBall` object is first created, it should have 10 units of air.
-    * There should be a method `bounce()` which normally prints the word `Bounce!` and decreasese the amount of air in the ball by two units.
+    * There should be a method `bounce()` which normally prints the word `Bounce!` and decreases the amount of air in the ball by two units.
 However, if the amount of air is less than or equal to three, then `bounce()` does not decrease the amount of air and prints `Thupp.` instead of `Bounce!`.